 Rob Laqui (He/Him/His)

 Rob Laqui is a NYC based creative producer and first generation Filipino-American originally from Minnesota.
 He is currently the Production Coordinator for NT America, the North American producing office for the National Theatre of Great Britain, representing the National on various Tony and Olivier Award winning Broadway productions such as NETWORK, HADESTOWN and THE LEHMAN TRILOGY.
-Rob also is an Associate Producer with Mara Isaacs' company Octopus Theatricals.
-Before his producing career he held multiple positions within the entertainment and live performance industry.
+Rob also is an Associate Producer with Mara Isaacs' company Octopus Theatricals and an Executive Producer with Cardinal Theatricals.
+He was recently an Associate Producer of the Broadway productions of IS THIS A ROOM and DANA H. Before his producing career he held multiple positions within the entertainment and live performance industry.
 Rob worked with the American Associates of the National Theatre, the US fundraising organization of the National, on the events team for the Broadway transfers of THE CURIOUS INCIDENT OF THE DOG IN THE NIGHT-TIME and ANGELS IN AMERICA.
 Onstage, he performed in NYC and toured extensively as an actor, dancer and puppeteer nationally and internationally as a member of various companies including LaMama ETC’s Great Jones Repertory under the late great Ellen Stewart, MOMIX Dance Company, the first US national tour of the National Theatre’s WAR HORSE, David Byrne’s HERE LIES LOVE at the Public Theater, and Cirque du Soleil’s collaboration with James Cameron and his Lightstorm Entertainment team in TORUK: THE FIRST FLIGHT - based off of the hit movie AVATAR.
 Rob has been a choreographer, director, press representative for various productions, production spokesperson, puppet captain, puppet builder for Broadway and off-Broadway projects, and Sesame Street Workshop workshop participant.
-Rob’s current projects include; the HADESTOWN Education Initiative which seeks to bring the experience of HADESTOWN to students from underserved communities as well as building an online educational resource, developing a online search application for BIPOC entertainment industry professionals and co-founding The Industry Standard Group LLC, a commercial investment and producing group that addresses the lack of representation and diversity in commercial arts and entertainment investing and producing. www.RobLaqui.com
+Besides being a co-founder of The Industry Standard Group, Rob’s current projects include; the HADESTOWN Education Initiative which seeks to bring the experience of HADESTOWN to students from underserved communities as well as building an online educational resource and being a Co-Producer on the Broadway production of A STRANGE LOOP and the HADESTOWN National Tour. www.RobLaqui.com

 Sammy Lopez (He/Him/His)